MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-endpoint.md

 ### View the device inventory

 The device inventory is where you'll see the list of endpoints, network devices, and IoT devices in your network.
-Not only does it provide you with a view of the devices in your network, but it also gives your in-depth information about them such as  domain, risk level, OS platform, and other details for easy identification of devices most at risk.
+Not only does it provide you with a view of the devices in your network, but it also gives you in-depth information about them such as  domain, risk level, OS platform, and other details for easy identification of devices most at risk.

 ### View the Microsoft Defender Vulnerability Management dashboard